 Notification of Project

-- This form can be used to notify any project covered by the approved Code of Practice entitled: The Organisation and Management of Health and Safety in Construction, Part I Section 3.
+- You must notify all projects covered by the approved Code of Practice entitled: The Organisation and Management of Health and Safety in Construction, Part I Section 3.
 The Principal Contractor is required to give the Health & Safety Executive 14 days' notice of all construction works on projects

 - a.
 Where the number of persons working on site (whether it be employees, subcontractors or self- employed contractors) exceeds 5 and the duration of the contract is more than 30 days.